Joel04kayy/Joel04kayy/README.md

 ### Hi there, I'm Joel 👋
 Welcome To My GitHub Account!
 This is where I showcase some of my projects.
-I also build Computers and Setups for people on the side hustle.
+I also build Computers and Setups for people on the side.
 If you are interested or have any questions, feel free to send me an email:

 Joel04kayy@gmail.com